Palawan Stink Badger - A mephitid endemic to Palawan

 A foraging Palawan Stink Badger.

 I still can remember a night on the western coast when a dog attacked a foraging stink badger not fifteen meters from where we were sleeping.
 It was a very annoying experience.
-I had a hard time finding my tent zippers, but I was out in time to see the last of my hiking companions running off, leaving trails of vomits on the ground.
-Relocating the camp in the middle of the night was never fun and even though we moved the camp on another site up-wind, the smell stayed with the tents and sleeping bags for two days.
+I had a hard time finding my tent zippers, but I was out in time to see the last of my hiking companions running off, leaving trails of vomit on the ground.
+Relocating the camp in the middle of the night was never fun, and even though we moved the camp to another site upwind, the smell stayed with the tents and sleeping bags for two days.

 Mydaus marchei photo by Jojo De Peralta